OpenSun3D/cvpr24-challenge/docs/track_2.md

 ## Submission Instructions

-Given the open-vocabulary language task description, the participants are asked to segment functional interacive element instances that an agent needs to interact with to successfully accomplish the task.
-Expected result is functional interacive element masks, and confidence scores for each mask.
+Given the open-vocabulary language task description, the participants are asked to segment functional interactive element instances that an agent needs to interact with to successfully accomplish the task.
+Expected result is functional interactive element masks, and confidence scores for each mask.

 We ask the participants to upload their results as a single `.zip` file, which when unzipped must contain in the root the prediction files.
 There must not be any additional files or folders in the archive except those specified below.